 Sometimes, there may not be enough tissue to test for all of the mutations.
 Your health care team may decide to test for the most likely changes or they may need to do another biopsy to get enough tissue.

 Liquid biopsy.
 A type of blood test called a "liquid biopsy" is being used more and more to help diagnose specific genetic changes in people with NSCLC.
 This test looks for a type of DNA called "circulating tumor DNA."
 Like healthy cells, cancer cells die and are replaced.
 When these dead cells break down, they are released into the bloodstream.
 A liquid biopsy can detect the small pieces of DNA in the bloodstream from these cells.

 Liquid biopsies are less invasive than other types of biopsies and have less risks.
 Liquid biopsies can be done as a part of your initial diagnosis and they can be done multiple times throughout treatment.
 Your doctor can use this test to check on the progress of a tumor and see how well treatment is working.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer.
 This is called staging.

 Coping with a NSCLC diagnosis

 For most patients, a diagnosis of NSCLC is extremely stressful.
-Some patients develop anxiety and, less commonly, depression.
-Patients and their families should not be afraid to talk with the health care team about how they feel.
+Some people who are diagnosed with NSCLC develop anxiety and, less commonly, depression.
+You and your families should not be afraid to talk with the health care team about how you feel.
 The health care team has special training and experience that can make things easier for patients and their families and is there to help.